lynnfaraday/aresmush.com/_root/features/ares-for-admins.md

 ## International Support

 Ares is designed with international games in mind, supporting translations and special characters (Unicode).
-Currently the game is only translated into English, but you can add your own translations.
+Currently the game is only translated into English, but you can add your own translations and command aliases.

 If you are interested in sharing your translations, please [contact us](/feedback).

+> Note: The web portal is not fully localized, but if there's sufficient interest it will be considered.